zephir-lang/php-zephir-parser/README.md

 1. Download [Zephir Parser for Windows][:latest-release:]
 2. Extract the DLL file and copy it to your PHP extensions directory
-3. Edit your php.ini file and add this line:
+3. Edit your `php.ini` file and add this line:
    ```ini
    [Zephir Parser]
    extension=php_zephir_parser.dll
    ```
-4. Finally, restart your web server

 ### Linux